TZstatsADS/Fall2017-project2-grp4/doc/overview.md

 When you click on a business circle, it shows all the information you may need: store location, phone number, food type, and rating.

-Also try to click on the hyperlink and direct you to the business’s yelp page.
+Also try to click on the hyperlink and direct you to the business's yelp page.

-###Group member information:
+### Group member information:

  + Chaoyue Tan
  + Fan Gong